MatinSasan/I_learned_today/README.md

 9/4/2022
 - in CSS, whenever we assign `padding` with `width` to an element, we use `box-sizing:border-box` to keep the math as simple as possible.
+- to center with flexbox (will update for grid and some tricks):
+simply add to the parent element, along with `display:flex`, `justify-content:center` to horizontally center as well as `align-items:center` to vertically center.
+Note that in order to make `align-items` work, we have to add `height` to the parent element, which is usually `100vh` (vh: a percentage of the full viewport height).